sythanhho/quotes/index.md

 > - W. Clement Stone
 >"Aim for the moon.
 If you miss, you may hit a star."
 > - Helen Keller
 >"Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence."
+> - Charles R. Swindoll
+>"Life is 10% what happens to you and 90% how you react to it."